 One of the Platinum Card perks I was most looking forward to trying was booking accommodation through Amex’s Fine Hotels & Resorts (FHR) program, which promises benefits at over 1,000 five-star properties worldwide like daily breakfast for two people, a property amenity valued at US$100 (usually a dining credit), guaranteed 4pm late checkout, complimentary room upgrades when available, and more – with a purported average value of over $700 for a two-night stay.

-FHR properties are quite high-end and most are outside my budget right now, but earlier this month one of the hotels I wanted to stay at was on the list, so I decided to put FHR to the test to see how it stacked up in practice.
+FHR properties are quite high-end and most are outside my budget right now, but earlier this month one of the hotels I wanted to stay at was on the list, so I decided to put FHR to the test.

 At the start of August, I stayed at the Intercontinental Hotel in Vienna with my partner and mother.
-I chose this hotel because of the amenities, price, location and easy access to a car park.
+I chose this hotel because of the excellent amenities, price and location.

 At the time of booking, the price through FHR was the same as via the hotel’s website and online travel agents (175 Euro per night for a base-level room).
 While I could effectively get 10% back by booking through my favourite online travel agent, Hotels.com, I expected to get more value by going via FHR instead.

 I booked two rooms – one for me and my partner and the other for my mother – noting that the program T&Cs state that both rooms would be eligible for FHR benefits.